U2328/talks.tue.flask/README.md

 ## Applying migrations
 Run `make db_upgrade` and you should be golden.

-## I messed up how can I fix this?
-1. Don't panic
-2. `make full_clean`
-3. start over

 ## What else can `make` do for me?
 Just run `make` and it will tell you. ;)